qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

   a new widget is added at the bottom of the panel showing, if applicable, metadatas of the selected item.

-Right-click an item in the browser tree helps you to:
+Right-clicking an item in the browser tree helps you to:

-* in case of file or table, display its metadata or open it in your project.
+* for a file or a table, display its metadata or open it in your project.
-  Tables can even be renamed, deleted or truncated;
+  Tables can even be renamed, deleted or truncated.
-* in case of folder, bookmark it into your favourites, hide it from the browser tree.
-Hidden folders can be managed from the :menuselection:`Settings --> Options --> Data Sources` tab;
+* for a folder, bookmark it into your favourites or hide it from the browser tree.
+Hidden folders can be managed from the :menuselection:`Settings --> Options --> Data Sources` tab.
-* manage your :ref:`spatial bookmarks <sec_bookmarks>`: bookmarks can be created, exported and imported as ``XML`` files;
+* manage your :ref:`spatial bookmarks <sec_bookmarks>`: bookmarks can be
+  created, exported and imported as ``XML`` files.
-* create connection to databases or web servers;
+* create a connection to databases or web servers.
-* refresh, rename or delete schema.
+* refresh, rename or delete a schema.

-You can also import files into databases or copy tables from one schema/database to another one with a simple drag-and-drop.
+You can also import files into databases or copy tables from one schema/database to another with a simple drag-and-drop.
 There is a second browser panel available to avoid long scrolling while dragging.
 Just select the file and drag-and-drop from one panel to the other.